MicrosoftDocs/ATADocs/ATPDocs/ops-guide/ops-guide-daily.md

 **Persona**: Security and compliance administrators, SOC analysts

 If you find either benign true positives or outright false positives, we recommend that you tune your alerts to reduce the number of alerts you need to triage to match your risk appetite.
-Tuning alerts hides or resolves alerts automatically based on your configurations and rule conditions.
+Tuning alerts resolves alerts automatically based on your configurations and rule conditions.

 We recommend creating new rules as needed as your network grows to make sure that your alert tuning remains relevant and effective.